Siege of Paris (1429): Consequences

 The city was defended by about 3,000 English commanded by marshal Simon Morhier and governor Jean de Villiers de L'Isle-Adam, which forced Charles VII and his army of 10,000 soldiers to retreat.

 Having failed by force, Charles VII, tried to take the city otherwise.
-In 1430, he staged a plot that was discovered by the English, and lead to the hanging of 6 Parisians on the scaffold.
+In 1430, he staged a plot that was discovered by the English, and led to the hanging of six Parisians on the scaffold.
 In 1432 and 1434, further attempts were made to open the gates of Paris to the forces of Charles VII, but were prevented by Parisians.
-After the Duke of Burgundy had withdrawn his support for the English as a result of the Treaty of Arras (1435), on 13 April 1436 the Parisians opened the city gates to the bastard of Orléans and constable Richemont.
+After the Duke of Burgundy had withdrawn his support for the English as a result of the Treaty of Arras (1435), on 13 April 1436 the Parisians opened the city gates to Jean de Dunois and Arthur de Richemont.